tio982/DbzProject1/README.md

 ## Usage

-Run the project script: python dragon_ball_analysis.py
+Run the project script: dbz-power-levels.ipynb on jupyter notebook

 Explore the distribution of character power levels across sagas in the Dragon Ball series.